john-safwat/Smart-Door-Lock-Material/README.md

  ## There are Some Reference Projects and Articles We Learned a lot From

- * IoT Based Home Security System Using Raspberry Pi-3
+ * IoT Based Home Security System Using Raspberry Pi-3 - [View Paper](https://github.com/john-safwat/Smart-Door-Lock-Material/blob/main/Articales/6-9-2023/IJRAR190O064.pdf)

     * IoT Based Home Security System Using ```Raspberry Pi-3!``` This article provides valuable insights on how to use Raspberry Pi-3 to create a secure home environment.